Johanna-Ezedinma/Emergency-Operations-and-Patients-Flow-Analytics/README.md

 walk into a board meeting with this data, what would I say first, second, and third?*

-That produced a single connected story: network-wide pressure - flows into the operational mechanism behind it - which flows into cost and recommended action - The department page goes one level deeper, checking whether the same failure patterns hold at the clinical-department level.
+That produced a single connected story: network-wide pressure flows into the operational mechanism behind it  which flows into cost and recommended action.
+The department page goes one level deeper, checking whether the same failure patterns hold at the clinical-department level.
 The diagnosis page goes deeper still, checking whether the same patients are even reaching the right department in the first place.